Skip to content

 You will gain deep knowledge of a chosen topic in mathematics or statistics and develop your research skills in project planning, reviewing literature, group discussions, research presentations and writing publications.

-You will take two core taught modules each providing you with the underpinning theory to support your research work.
-You will then choose two optional modules from three pathways: statistics, applied mathematics and pure mathematics.
+You will take two core taught modules, providing you with the underpinning theory to support your research work and how to appropriately disseminate your research to diverse audiences.
+You will then choose one module from each of the two option sets, broadly aligned to statistics, applied mathematics and pure mathematics.

 This course benefits from the excellent facilities and equipment available in the School of Science and Technology.